 Shanti says of what she learned during (and because of) those hardships:

 1. Research your idea and have intimate knowledge about how to succeed in that industry before beginning any new business venture

 2. Start small and invest gradually rather than investing all your capital at once

 3. Choose your business partners wisely (or go it alone if you can).

 "I always wanted to start my own business.
 I had never got the chance or had the time before, but what pushed me this time was because of my bad financial status after the heavy loss in our farming business.
 I was not even able to pay my daughters school fees."

-"Now I recall it as being very fortunate to be chosen for natural dying.
+"Now I recall it as being very fortunate to be chosen for natural dyeing.
 I was selected along with four of my friends / sisters.
 We completed the basic training course and then did the advanced training one year later in 2008."

 They registered their business in 2011 and set about overcoming the many challenges that a new enterprise involves.
 The business took 2 years to start to generate an income as Shanti had another steep learning curve in marketing and finding a buyer for her products.
 She had to find and approach stores and social enterprise retail operations to get her products out there.
 They set up at local markets and fairs.
 Eventually with the help of Change Fusion

 in Nepal they reached a niche market of international purchasers and began to become profitable.